-For our list of the best sports TV shows of all time, we’re looking at scripted series primarily revolving around a sport, and there are plenty represented here: football, soccer, baseball, martial arts, tennis, horse racing and professional wrestling.
+For our list of the best sports TV shows of all time, we’re looking at scripted series (so no 30 for 30 or the compellingLast Chance U) primarily revolving around a sport, and there are plenty represented here: football, soccer, baseball, martial arts, tennis, horse racing and professional wrestling.
 The characters can be players, managers, sportswriters, agents or even fans, but sports have to be central to the show (sorry, Sam Malone).

 Created by: Joe Gangemi, Gregory Jacobs

 Stars: Craig Roberts, Ennis Esmer, Jennifer Grey, Gage Golightly, Paul Reiser, Richard Kind

 Watch on Amazon Prime